-For the last few months, the climate has been high on the political and social agenda, with students skipping school for climate and climate marches leading the way.
+For the last few months, the climate has been high on the political and social agenda, with pupils skipping school for climate and climate marches leading the way.
 At the GO!
 Technisch Atheneum Keerbergen, climate has been a priority for years.
 The UNESCO school has had a school link with Jaime Roldós Aguilera in Santo Domingo in Ecuador since 2016, with sustainability being the main pillar.
-With their biofuel project, both schools encourage their students to reflect on sustainable mobility.
+With their biofuel project, both schools encourage their pupils to reflect on sustainable mobility.

 From fruit waste to (bio) fuel

-"Our students test biofuels on existing combustion engines," says Steven Hendrickx.
+"Our pupils test biofuels on existing combustion engines," says Steven Hendrickx.
 As school director of the GO!
 Technisch Atheneum Keerbergen, he is closely involved with the school link and the associated activities.
 He explains how his learners and teachers look for sustainable mobility solutions together, and how other Flemish schools assist them in this.
 “Unfortunately, we cannot make the actual biofuel here.
 To do so, we work together with the Busleyden Atheneum in Mechelen.
-During the chemistry lessons, fourth-year secondary students make bioethanol from fruit waste donated by primary schools in the neighbourhood."
+During the chemistry lessons, fourth-year secondary pupils make bioethanol from fruit waste donated by primary schools in the neighbourhood."

 "We also map the emissions and power of the engine"

-“Our students, in turn, convert a standard gasoline engine into an engine that runs on bio-ethanol.
+“Our pupils, in turn, convert a standard gasoline engine into an engine that runs on bio-ethanol.
 To test this, the students from university college Thomas More measure the impact of the combustion and map the emissions and power of the engine’’, Steven summarises the project.
 An impressive exercise that extends far beyond the walls of the original school and also encourages other educational institutions to reflect on sustainable mobility.

 Learning about sustainable mobility together